What is the suppression list for?

 How the suppression list works

-- The suppression list only stops matching email addresses from being imported to a list.
-If someone changes a subscriber's status from "Bounced" or "Unsubscribed" back to "Active", they will be sent any emails you send to that list, even though they remain on the suppression list.
+- As a result of the subscriber’s status being changed from "Bounced" or "Unsubscribed" back to "Active."
+In this case, they will be sent any emails you send to that list, even though they remain on the suppression list.

 Accessing your suppression list

-The most common suppression reasons are "Unsubscribed" or "Bounced".
+Here you can see the date each email address was added, and the reason.
+The most common reasons are "Unsubscribed" or "Bounced."
 If the reason is "Suppressed" it means the email address was added manually.
-If it says "Reason unavailable" the email was added some time ago, before reasons were recorded.